Hearing on Tillman Fratricide: Maloney’s Questions

 position of responsibility to read aboutand i think this will only

 The Committee on Oversight and Government Reform holds a hearing entitled "Misleading Information from the Battlefield."
 The hearing focuses on the death of Army Ranger Specialist Patrick Tillman in Afghanistan and the capture and rescue of Army Private Jessica Lynch in Iraq.
 The Committee examines why inaccurate accounts of these two incidents were disseminated, the sources and motivations for the accounts, and whether the appropriate Administration officials have been held accountable.
-Rep. Elijah Cummings questions Specialist Patrick Tillman's brother Kevin Tillman about communications inside the White House related to his brother.
+Rep. Bruce Braley questions whether edits were made to original reports about the incident that resulted in Tillman's death.